 UV725 | Red | Upholstery tool & hard bristle brush, crevice tool & soft bristle brush, mini motor head |

 The Shark Navigator Lift-Away Speed is a basic but fairly versatile corded upright vacuum.
-It has a similar design to newer models like the Shark Rotator Lift-Away ADV, which allow you to uncouple its canister from its body.
-While it has a less powerful suction motor than most other Shark uprights, like the flagship Shark APEX Upright, its floorhead does offer good surface agitation, resulting in fairly strong debris pickup performance on carpeting.
-Ultimately, it's a very solid option if you're looking for a relatively affordable upright, and it's a significantly better value than the pricier yet quite similar Shark Navigator Lift-Away Deluxe.
+It has a similar design to newer models like the Shark Rotator Lift-Away ADV, which allows you to uncouple its canister from its body.
+While it has a less powerful suction motor than most newer Shark uprights, its floorhead does offer good surface agitation, resulting in fairly strong debris-pickup performance on carpeting.
+Ultimately, it's a very solid option if you're looking for a relatively affordable upright.

-If you're looking for alternatives, take a look at our list of recommendations for the best vacuums for hardwood floors, the best multi-surface vacuums, and the best bagless vacuums.
+If you're looking for alternatives, look at our list of recommendations for the best vacuums for hardwood floors, the best multi-surface vacuums, and the best bagless vacuums.

 The Shark Navigator Lift-Away Speed is better suited for more use cases than the Shark Navigator Lift-Away Deluxe, though the vacuums are similar in terms of design.
 The Navigator Lift-Away is a little lighter, comes with a wider assortment of tools, can be maneuvered more easily, and delivers superior performance on all surface types.
 Meanwhile, the Deluxe has a marginally longer power cord and vacuum hose.

 The Shark Navigator Lift-Away Speed and the Shark Rotator Lift-Away ADV have different advantages, and you may prefer one over the other depending on your needs.
-The Navigator has a bigger dirt compartment, a lighter construction, and superior performance on low and high-pile carpet, especially when cleaning fine debris like baking soda.
-That said, the Rotator is better built, easier to maintain, and has a longer power cord and vacuum hose.
-It also clears more debris on bare floors.
+The cheaper Navigator has a bigger dirt compartment and a lighter construction.
+That said, the Rotator is better built and has a longer power cord and vacuum hose.
+It also has a twin-roller head with a soft brushroll for improved debris pickup on hard floors.

 The Shark Navigator Lift-Away Speed is much better than the Hoover WindTunnel 2 Whole House Rewind.
-The Shark has better performance on all surface types, it comes with a soft bristle brush, and it can also be used in a handheld mode.
-However, the Hoover has a better range, the dirt compartment is a bit bigger, and it comes with a turbo brush.
+The Shark has better performance on all surface types, it comes with a soft bristle brush, and it can also be used in a handheld configuration.
+However, the Hoover has a longer range and a bigger dustbin.

 The Miele Dynamic U1 PowerLine and the Shark Navigator Lift-Away Speed have different advantages, so you may prefer one or the other depending on your needs.
-The Miele has superior performance on bare floors and carpeted surfaces, and it's significantly better built.
-It's also easier to maintain and comes with a few more tools and brushes.
-That said, the Shark can be used in a handheld configuration and incurs virtually no recurring costs due to its bagless design and reusable filters.
+The Miele has a noticeably more powerful motor, resulting in superior performance on bare floors and carpeted surfaces, and it's significantly better built.
+It's also easier to maintain and comes with more tools and brushes.
+That said, you can use the Shark in a handheld configuration, and it incurs virtually no recurring costs due to its bagless design and reusable filters.

-This vacuum has okay build quality, with a mainly plastic construction, though its wand is metal.
+This vacuum has okay build quality, with mainly plastic construction, though its wand is metal.
 It doesn't feel especially sturdy overall, particularly its fragile dirt compartment.
-Thankfully, the vacuum itself is easy to assemble and disassemble, with plenty of easy-clip mechanisms that allow you to click various components together.
-However, it can be hard to decouple its canister from its main body.
+Thankfully, the vacuum is easy to assemble and disassemble, with plenty of easy-clip mechanisms that allow you to click various components together.
+However, decoupling its canister from its main body can be hard.

-This vacuum has many parts that need regular cleaning, and not all of them are easy to access.
+This vacuum has many parts that need regular cleaning; not all are easy to access.

 You must air dry any part that's washed with water for at least 24 hours before putting it back into the vacuum.